gimmenetwork/test-task-2024/README.md

 2. Accessibility
 3. Aggregation and analytics based on user's data e.g. "2023 these are your 5 top-rated books", or "This month you've read 750 pages with most pages read on Tuesday each week".
 4. Tests
 5. Using current industry-standard-tools properly.
-Ideal project is done using VueJS, Symfony and RDBMS of your choice.
+Ideal project is done using VueJS (for a full-stack role - Symfony and any RDBMS of your liking)
 6. Good documentation